Bakrog/subtask2/README.md

 This plugin allows your `/commands` to:

 - Queue-up `prompts` or other `/commands` and `subagents` with arguments
-- Parallelize the parts you want,
+- Parallelize the parts you want
 - Pass session context to subagents
 - Steer the agentic flow from start to finish